Ascentis funding information and advice for FE and skills providers

 • Guaranteed job interview

-The AEB local flexibility funds pre-employment training, lasting 2-3 weeks, DWP funds other elements, including travel and childcare whilst on placement.
+The ASF or devolved authority local flexibility funds pre-employment training, lasting 2-3 weeks, DWP funds other elements, including travel and childcare whilst on placement.

-The National Skills Fund is a new source of funding, over 5 years from 2019 as part of the ‘Plan for Jobs’, mainly to fund adults who want to upskill or retrain, to meet the needs of a changing labour market.
-It has been extensively used to fund skills recovery measures in the aftermath of Covid-19, including Skills Bootcamps and the new lifetime skills guarantee.
+The National Skills Fund was a new source of funding, over 5 years from 2020 as part of the ‘Plan for Jobs’, mainly to fund adults who want to upskill or retrain, to meet the needs of a changing labour market.
+It has been extensively used to fund skills recovery measures in the aftermath of Covid-19, including skills bootcamps and the new lifetime skills guarantee.

-The extension of the free level 3 offer for adults from April 2021 to those aged 24 and over although funded by the National Skills Fund is routed through the ESFA AEB nationally or through the Mayoral Combined Authorities for residents living in those areas.
+The extension of the free level 3 offer for adults from April 2021 to those aged 24 and over although funded by the National Skills Fund is routed through the ASF nationally or through the Mayoral Combined Authorities for residents living in those areas.
 A further extension of the free level 3 offer to adults who are unemployed or earning below the national minimum wage so that they can study these qualifications irrespective of any prior qualifications came into effect from April 2022.
 The funding rates for these are uplifted for certain level 3 qualifications depending on size (GLH) - £600 for qualifications 360 GLH and over, or £150 for qualifications 359 GLH and less.
+The free level 3 offer for adults is now referred to as Free Courses for jobs (FCfJ) offer.
+There is some flexibility in the application of the offer at local level to reflect specific sectoral priorities (different from national priorities), e.g. in the West Midlands CA, Access to HE diplomas in skill shortage sectors are included in the offer.

-National numeracy programme Multiply funded by the UK Shared Prosperity Fund was introduced in 2022 to 2023 to promote the take up of numeracy learning by adults who have not yet attained a maths GCSE at grade 4.
-The successor to ESF has a budget of £550 million across the UK to fund local and national initiatives to improve adult numeracy skills that are innovative and engaging.
+The national numeracy programme Multiply funded by the UK Shared Prosperity Fund was introduced in 2022 to 2023 to promote the take up of numeracy learning by adults who have not yet attained a maths GCSE at grade 4.
+The successor to European Structural Funds has a budget of £550 million across the UK to fund local and national initiatives to improve adult numeracy skills that are innovative and engaging, e.g. family learning, ex-offenders, ESOL learners, care leavers.
+Funding is partly allocated through combined and local authorities and centrally.
+There are lots of different devolved arrangements, some of which have delayed decisions, and increased red-tape and bureaucracy.
+In 2022 to 2023 over 52,000 participated in the programme in England, of whom 70% were women.

 Watch Our Client Videos